Al Afalava

-Early years
+Early life

 Al Afalava was born in Lāʻie, Hawaii, on January 20, 1987.
 He played high school football at Kahuku High & Intermediate School.
 As a junior, he led Kahuku to a 10-2 record and an appearance in the semifinals of the 2004 state playoffs.
 The team, ranked No. 14 in the West, won the Oahu Interscholastic Association.
 He was named first-team All-State as a senior and led his team to state title and 14-0 record as a junior.
 He played in the state's Goodwill Football Classic All-Star game and was named a SuperPrep Magazine All-Region team member.
 As a two-sport athlete, Afalava was given a two-star ranking by Scout.com, which rated him as the second-best defensive back on the Hawaiian Islands.

-Collegiate career
+College career

-2005

 Afalava was the only true-freshman to start for the Oregon State University Beavers Football team in 2005.
 He missed two games with a knee injury.
 He made 32 tackles on the season.
 His six tackles against WSU included a touchdown saving tackle on tight end Troy Bienemann at the 1-yard line.
 That same game he forced a fumble that set up a go-ahead touchdown.
 He made eight tackles in the Civil War rivalry game against the Oregon Ducks.

-2006

 Afalava started nine times for the Beavers at free safety in 2006, including the last four games.
 He had 35 tackles for the season.
 His first career interception came against Arizona State quarterback Rudy Carpenter.
 He also forced a fumble against Oregon.

-2007

 In 2007, Afalava was the third-leading tackler on the Beavers football team with 64, including 56 solo tackles.
 He had a career-high 11 tackles at Arizona State and 10 in the season opener vs. Utah.
 He recovered two fumbles for the season, both against UCLA, returning one 33 yards in the first quarter for a touchdown.
 He earned a Pac-10 Honorable Mention.

-2008

 In the 2008 season, Afalava recorded 36 tackles, two interceptions, and eight pass break-ups.
 He was selected to a Pac-10 Honorabe Mention for the second year in a row.

 Professional career

-Chicago Bears

 Afalava was selected by the Chicago Bears in the sixth round (190th overall) of the 2009 NFL draft.
 During the 2009 NFL season he started 13 games and ranked second on the team with six passes defensed.
 He recorded 53 tackles, two sacks, a forced fumble and fumble recovery.
 He was waived by the Bears on September 4, 2010.

-Indianapolis Colts

 Afalava was signed by the Indianapolis Colts on November 23, 2010.
 During the 2010 NFL season, he appeared in four games on special teams.
 He was waived on September 3, 2011 in the final preseason roster cutdown.